ajitgoel/Notes/InterviewQuestions/ReactJS/InterviewQuestions.md

 [Read more](https://reactjs.org/docs/hooks-intro.html#motivation)

 ## [18.
 What is the purpose of useEffect hook?]
-The [Effect hook](https://reactjs.org/docs/hooks-reference.html#useeffect) lets us perform side effects in functional components.
+==The [Effect hook](https://reactjs.org/docs/hooks-reference.html#useeffect) lets us perform side effects in functional components.
 It helps us to avoid redundant code in different lifecycle methods of a class component.
-It helps to group related code.
+It helps to group related code.==

 ## 19. What are synthetic events in React?
 [SyntheticEvent](https://reactjs.org/docs/events.html) is a cross-browser wrapper around the browser's native event.
 It has the same API as the browser's native event, including `stopPropagation()` and `preventDefault(), except the events work identically across all browsers.